facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 - seamless integration of :doc:`Amazon Mechanical Turk <tutorial_mturk>` for data collection and human evaluation
 - integration with :doc:`Facebook Messenger <tutorial_messenger>` to connect agents with humans in a chat interface

+You can also see the `README <https://github.com/facebookresearch/ParlAI/blob/master/README.md>`_ for more basic info on ParlAI, or continue reading this document.

 Install
 -------
 Follow the step by step guide on how to download and install ParlAI.